Space-Engineers-Modding/modding-reference/_doc/tools/3d-modelling/seut/troubleshooting/warnings.md

 ### W007
 ```
-SEUT: Highlight empty '{variable_1}' (numbering might differ) and its linked object '{variable_2}' have different parent objects.
+Highlight empty '{variable_1}' (numbering might differ) and its linked object '{variable_2}' have different parent objects.
 This may prevent the empty from working properly ingame.
 ```
 **Cause**